 Here is a picture.
 It might not seem like much to you.
 But if you look closely it holds an ancient myth- of a woman and a tree.

-only picture that was taken.
+This is the only picture that was taken.
 I can hear my mama sayin’- “I can’t see your beautiful face”.
-Oh but mama dear look close and you will see the 1000 faces of Her in the silhouette of a woman and a tree.
+Mama, look close and you will see My 1000 faces.

 I am in a desert- a place called Big Pine- where rivers of gold use to flow and fill the Paiute Tribe’s lives with Earth’s treasures.
 Now the rivers run dry to feed a field of fake dreams in Los Angeles.
 There is still a trickle they call Baker Creek that carries Her oldest story.
-Water rushing over rock is how the stone people speak.
-Here is where I listen deeply for as long as she tells me.
+Water rushing over rock is how the stone people speak in ancient tongues that can quench mine.

 This trickle feeds a field of green- a beautiful dichotomy of where soft grasses meet rough and tumbled sage brush and desert weed.
-There are cows here- many.
+There are cows.
 Who tends them I do not know.
 If we left them alone to tend themselves- they would also the Earth -and all of her gardens would again grow.
-On this day they are birthing- an unmistakable sound.
-There is something in the air that stirs me deeply.
+On this day they are birthing; an unmistakable sound.
+There is something in the air that brushes against my soul.
 I wave away the sense of a miracle stirring.
-I shove these knowings into a pocket- filled with the jangle of change in the air I often ignore.
+Another intuitive notion lost in the land of fallen angels.

 Until this day…

 The Sierra Nevadas are jagged and raw and snow peaked before me.
-Behind me lie the Inyos- the color of Earth weathered by Sky.
+Behind me Inyos- the color of Earth weathered by Sky.
 I did not see them at first- these old ones.
 But they hold the most ancient records of life.
 Within them stands a tree called the Bristlecone Pine.
 This Pine is the oldest organism we know of in this human time.
-I feel the grief in the metaphor I am witnessing in these very differing mountains traversing each side of this valley of lost dreams.
-The young and rugged and strong and shiny ones are all the people passing by see.
+I feel a deep grief in the metaphor erecting itself over this valley.
+The young and rugged, strong and shiny ones are all the people passing by see.
 No one stops to explore anymore the weathered and worn for the stories they keep.

 In this picture is a piece of Death Valley where I just cried for a vision.
 Where I sat upon a golden throne of clay and ghostly spirals from the sea.
 I wear my womb stained flesh as a coat of arms showing the world my claim as Queen- my moon always arrives when there is a good ceremony.
 This is how I rise in royalty and make love upon Her lands- I honor my wild beauty and sovereignty.
 This is how I adorn my King with essence and musk of the dark and beautiful forgotten things that govern a woman’s body.
 So he can rise inside of me, spread his seed without worry and again walk free.
 That is reproductive freedom and integrity.